Larry vs. Michael J. Fox: Plot

-Larry goes to his girlfriend Jennifer's (Ana Gasteyer) house to pick her up for a date, and meets her flamboyant son Greg, who walks in on Larry doodling Hitler onto a magazine, and he becomes fascinated by the swastika's design.
-At their date, Jennifer plays piano at a restaurant when Michael J. Fox arrives and greets Larry, irritating him for talking over Jennifer’s performance.
-Later, Larry talks about Greg to Jennifer, who insists that he isn't gay.
-Learning Greg's birthday party is in a week, Larry refuses to attend, but agrees to buy him a present.
+Semiretired television writer Larry David goes to his girlfriend Jennifer's house for a date, and meets her flamboyant son Greg (Eddie Schweighardt), who sees Larry doodling Hitler onto a magazine, becoming fascinated by the swastika.
+At their date, Jennifer plays piano at a restaurant when Michael J. Fox greets Larry, who is upset that Fox talked over Jennifer's performance.
+Later, Larry asks about Greg to Jennifer, who insists that he isn't gay.
+Learning Greg's birthday party is in a week, Larry agrees to buy him a present.
 He becomes annoyed upon seeing Fox give him a seemingly disapproving head-shake, but Jennifer informs Larry that Fox has Parkinson's.
-Larry visits Fox’s apartment upstairs to apologize, asking about the head shake.
-Fox explains it was the Parkinson's and offers him a soda, which sprays in Larry’s face.
-Back home, Larry talks to his roommate Leon (J. B. Smoove) about the incident, who believes it was Fox's Parkinson's and not done deliberately.
+Larry visits Fox's apartment upstairs to apologize, asking about the head-shake.
+Fox explains it was his Parkinson's, and offers a soda, which is shaken-up and sprays onto Larry.

-When they later hear loud thumping above, Larry assumes Fox is retaliating, but a visit reveals it's instead Fox's prescribed shoes.
+Back home, Larry talks to his roommate Leon (J. B. Smoove) about the incident, who also believes it was Fox's Parkinson's.
+When they later hear loud thumping above, Larry assumes Fox is retaliating, but a visit reveals it is instead Fox's prescribed shoes.
 For Greg's birthday, Larry gifts a sewing machine, exciting Greg but angering Jennifer, who thinks Larry's encouraging him to be gay.
-Larry consults with his friends Susie (Susie Essman) and Jeff (Jeff Garlin), who both advise him to buy another gift.
+Larry consults with his married friends Susie (Susie Essman) and Jeff (Jeff Garlin), who both advise him to buy another gift.
 During their conversation, Susie mentions that Fox would take a bullet for his wife, and Jeff insists he would do the same.
-Larry later bumps into Fox at his hotel complex, and reports the incident to the staff, but nobody cares.
-Outraged, he exclaims that Parkinson's shouldn’t excuse rude behavior.
-At a board meeting, he's told he's on probation for harassing Fox and can clear it by donating $10,000 at Fox's upcoming fundraiser; he grudgingly accepts.
+Fox later pushes Larry at their hotel complex, and Larry reports the incident to the staff, but nobody shows Larry any sympathy.
+Outraged, he exclaims that Parkinson's should not excuse rude behavior.

+At a board meeting, Larry is told that he is on probation for harassing Fox, but can clear it by donating $10,000 to Fox's upcoming fundraiser; he grudgingly accepts.
 Meeting Jennifer and Susie in the park, Larry unveils his replacement gift—a violin.
 Soon after, Greg gifts Susie a pillow sham with a swastika design.
-Furious, Susie yells at Larry just as a cyclist approaches; Jeff leaps in front and is hit, declaring he’s taken a bullet for her.
-At the fundraiser, Larry’s violin signing to Jeff is misread by Fox as mockery, turning the crowd—including mayor Michael Bloomberg—against him.
+Furious, Susie yells at Larry just as a cyclist approaches; Jeff leaps in front and is hit, declaring he has taken a bullet for Susie.
+At the fundraiser, Larry's violin signing to Jeff is misread by Fox as mockery, turning the crowd—including mayor Michael Bloomberg—against him.
 Banished from New York, Larry and Leon relocate to Paris, where Larry immediately gets into an argument with a Frenchman over parking.